 The experience begins in the foyer as cast members instruct guests to "fill in all of the dead space."
-(Compared to the Jungle Cruise, the Haunted Mansion may have the best pun-laden spiels.)
-The booming recorded voice of the Ghost Host bids a fond, "Welcome, foolish mortals," and a panel opens to lead guests into the Portrait Chamber, also known as the stretching room.
+(The Haunted Mansion may have Disney's second-best pun-laden spiels, after the Jungle Cruise.)
+The booming recorded voice of the Ghost Host bids a fond, "Welcome, foolish mortals," and a panel opens to lead guests into the portrait chamber, also known as the stretching room.
 This is where things start getting wacky.

-As the room "stretches," (Is the ceiling rising or the floor sinking?
-See Giving Up the Ghosts: Haunted Mansion ride secrets revealed!) the dignified portraits reveal more and get sillier and sillier until the stretching stops.
-The Ghost Host intones that there are no windows or doors in the room, and that he holds our fate -- which may have something to do with the corpse hanging from the dome at the top of the room.
+As the room "stretches" (Is the ceiling rising or the floor sinking?
+It depends on which version of the Haunted Mansion you visit), the dignified portraits reveal more and get sillier until the stretching stops.
+The Ghost Host intones that there are no windows or doors in the room, and that he holds our fate—which may have something to do with the corpse hanging from the dome at the top of the room.

-While there isn't a linear story in the more traditional sense of an attraction like Pirates of the Caribbean, the Haunted Mansion offers a three-act play, according to Imagineer Tony Baxter (as recounted in the wonderful book, "The Haunted Mansion: From the Magic Kingdom to the Movies" by Jason Surrell).
+While there isn't a linear story in the more traditional sense of an attraction like Peter Pan's Flight, the Haunted Mansion offers a three-act play, according to Imagineer Tony Baxter (as recounted in the wonderful book, "The Haunted Mansion: From the Magic Kingdom to the Movies" by Jason Surrell).
 The basic premise is that the mansion is a retirement home for ghosts.
-999 of them have taken up residence...but there's room for one more as the Ghost Host likes to remind us foolish mortals.
+999 of them have taken up residence but there's room for one more as the Ghost Host likes to remind us foolish mortals.

 The Seance Room serves as a curtain between the acts, according to Baxter.
 Here, Madame Leota issues incantations inside her crystal ball to rouse the spirits.
-In Act 2, the ghosts emerge to cavort in the Grand Hall and scare you silly in the Attic.
-The Hall scene, with its huge banquet table and waltzing ghosts is among the Haunted Mansion's highlights.
-In the Attic, we meet the bride, a remnant from one of the attraction's early storylines.
-With her glowing, loudly beating heart, she provides quite a scare.
+In Act 2, the ghosts emerge to cavort in the Grand Ballroom and scare you silly in the attic.
+The Ballroom scene, with its huge banquet table and waltzing ghosts, is among the Haunted Mansion's highlights.
+In the attic, we meet the bride, a remnant from one of the attraction's early storylines.
+Imagineers traded out what had been a static figure for the eerie, dimensional character that now resides in the mansion.
+Known as Constance, she provides quite a scare with her glowing, loudly beating heart.

 In Act 3, the Doom Buggies "fall" out the attic window and into the graveyard.
 This is where the spirits go bonkers and things turn silly.
 Ghosts pop up everywhere, the music kicks in full force, and those wonderful singing busts harmonize for a rousing rendition of "Grim Grinning Ghosts."
 Marc Davis, Imagineer extraordinaire and one of Disney's "Nine Old Men" of animation, pushed for a tamer Haunted Mansion, and his lighter touch prevails throughout the latter part of the ride, particularly in the graveyard scene.